Shion no Ō: Anime

-The anime adaptation of Shion no Ō produced by Studio Deen and directed by Toshifumi Kawase aired in Japan from October 13, 2007, to March 22, 2008, on the Fuji TV television network.
+In May 2007, Kodansha announced that the anime adaptation of Shion no Ō was in production.
+Produced by Studio Deen and directed by Toshifumi Kawase, its 22 episodes were broadcast in Japan on the Fuji TV television network from October 14, 2007, to March 23, 2008.
+(Note: Shion no Ō aired on Fuji TV on Saturday 26:15, effectively Sunday at 2:15 a.m.
+JST.)
 The opening theme is "Lady Love" by Rize and the ending theme is "My Dear Friend" by Thelma Aoyama.